 - 1. Disclosures - 1.1.
 What is objective, how is it beneficial and Why now? - 1.2.
 Has the Company disclosed the process it followed to approve the scheme? - 1.3.
 Has the Company obtained an independent valuation report and a fairness report? - 1.4.
 Has the Company disclosed a certificate from the Company's auditor stating that the accounting treatment proposed in the scheme conforms to the prescribed accounting standards? - 1.5.
-Has the Company disclosed the impact the scheme will have on the shareholding pattern of the Company? - 1.6.
-Audit committee approval - 2.
+Has the Company disclosed the impact that the scheme will have on the shareholding pattern of the Company? - 1.6.
+Audit committee approval; Independent Directors' approval - 2.
 Strategic rationale for the scheme - 3.
 Valuation of the deal - 3.1.
 Has the Company disclosed valuation report and fairness opinion report? - 3.2.
-Fairness & transparency of the valuation process - 3.3.
-Independent fairness opinion and valuation opinion - 3.4.
-Payment terms for the consideration and source of funds - 4.
+Independence, Fairness & transparency of the valuation process - 3.3.
+Independent fairness opinion and valuation opinion to the satisfaction of SES - 3.4.
+Payment terms for the consideration and source of funds - 3.5.
+Does the Valuation Report disclose 'Share Exchange Ratio' without disclosing the value / financial statements of the business / asset? - 3.6.
+Does the Valuation Report state the manner of computation of the value assigned to the assets transferred under the scheme? - 4.
 Financial impact of the deal - 4.1.
 Impact on leverage ratios - 4.2.
 Impact on liquidity ratios - 4.3.
 Impact on top and bottom line - 4.4.
 Balance Sheet Size (Asset & Liability), Turnover, Profit and Loss - 5.
 Conflicts of interest - 5.1.
 Is any class of shareholders benefitted more at the cost of others, directly or indirectly?
 Extra scrutiny in cases where promoter entity is involved. - 5.2.
 Are there any potential conflicts which may lead the directors to vote for the scheme? - 6.
 Impact on minority shareholders - 6.1.
 Potential dilution to minority shareholders - 6.2.
 Is the Scheme fair to minority shareholders? - 7.
 Are there any governance/ fairness issues in the deal? - 8.
-In case of allotment of shares only to a select group of shareholders or shareholders of unlisted companies pursuant to such schemes, has the Company followed the pricing provisions of Chapter VII of SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2009? - 9.
-Would the proposed scheme lead to a change in control at the Company? - 10.
-Has the Company disclosed key financials of all the entities involved in the transaction? - 11.
-Have the requirements of SEBI Circulars and NCLT Rules on Scheme on Arrangements as provided under 'Schedule II', been complied with? - 12.
-Has the Company made adequate disclosure relating to financial details of its Wholly Owned Subsidiary, while merging the same within itself. - 13.
-In cases of demerger
+Is the scheme unfair to the shareholders of other company with which deal is being made? - 9.
+In case of allotment of shares only to a select group of shareholders or shareholders of unlisted companies pursuant to such schemes, has the Company followed the pricing provisions of Chapter VII of SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2009? - 10.
+Would the proposed scheme lead to a change in control at the Company?